Laura-Novich-OBW/Tool-Chest/AuthoringTools/madcap-flare.md

 * **Instability:** MadCap Flare can be unstable.
 Users have reported it crashing often, displaying “buggy” behavior, and freezing when syncing.

 ## `OS Requirement`
-MadCap Flare will run on Windows based operating systems only.
+MadCap Flare runs on Windows based operating systems only.